HigherOrderCO/Bend/docs/lazy-definitions.md

 Main = (Map λx (+ x 1) (Cons 1 Nil))
 ```

 The recursive `Map`  creates an infinite reduction sequence because each recursive call expands into another call to Map, never reaching a base case.
-Which means that functionally, it never gets reduced.
+Which means that functionally, it will reduce it infinitely, never reaching a normal form.

 For similar reasons, if we try using Y combinator it also won't work.